 Sandy Evans (saxophones) After studying at the NSW Conservatorium Sandy played with the Bruce Cale Orchestra, the KMA Orchestra, and Great White Noise.
 She formed the important group Women and Children First in 1982-3, which recorded, and toured extensively in 1984-5, reaching most parts of Australia.
 Later she played at the Esso Australian Jazz Summit with her trio, and joined the group Ten Part Invention with which she still plays.
 In 1987 she worked in the UK, and co-led the saxophone quartet SAXTC with Scottish saxophonist Tony Gorman, while also working in a rhythm and blues band and on Scottish TV.
 She currently co-leads the band Clarion Fracture Zone, and plays with many other groups including the catholics.
 She has composed two suites for Ten Part Invention, and much material for her own groups.
 She also composed and performed music for the dance/ performance piece Walking Long Country and for the Australian Art Orchestra.
 She has been acclaimed as one of the leaders of a new generation of Australian jazz musicians, and her recordings, such as Blue Shift (an ARIA award winner) with Clarion Fracture Zone have been extremely well received.
 Subsequent Clarion Fracture Zone releases have appeared on Rufus records, and Sandy is also to the fore on most austraLYSIS recordings including Moving the Landscapes and The Next Room (Tall Poppies).
 Outside Australia she has performed in Europe, India and Canada, and with austraLYSIS in New Zealand.
 She was extensively featured, in interview and performance, in the TV series Jazz Az Now on Australian jazz, and in the films Beyond El Rocco and Dr Jazz.
 In 1993, she was commissioned by austraLYSIS to produce with Hazel Smith the sound-text work Black Desert, presented in the 1993 season, and broadcast on ABC radio in December 1993.
 In 1995 she became a 'Young Keating' fellow.
-In 2000 she performed at the opening ceremony of the Paralympics in Sydney, and was featured as a soloist on the roof of the Sydney Opera House at the dawn of the new millennium playing Ross

-Edwards' 'Dawn Mantras' to a worldwide tv audience.
+In 2000 she performed at the opening ceremony of the Paralympics in Sydney, and was featured as a soloist on the roof of the Sydney Opera House at the dawn of the new millennium playing Ross Edwards' 'Dawn Mantras' to a worldwide tv audience.
 She dueted with drummer Han Bennink at the Wangaratta Jazz Festival, 2000, and is a member of Waratah, an innovative trio of saxophone, koto and percussion.
 She composed Testimony, a major music theatre work for ABC Radio Drama.
 This piece is a tribute to Charlie Parker and features the poetry of Yusef Komunyakaa.
 It has been adapted and evolved for performance by the Australian Art Orchestra during the Sydney and Melbourne Festivals in 2002.
 Sandy was the winner of the Inaugural Bell Award for Australian Jazz Musician of the Year (2003).
 Sandy has recorded with her own trio, of which the first CD release was Not in the Mood (Newmarket Records).
 Currently she also has a larger ensemble Gest8, colead with Tony Gorman, and involving Greg White on computer, as well as Satsuki Odamura on koto.
-It has just released its first CD on Tall Poppies.
+It has released its first CD on Tall Poppies.
+Earlier this week Sandy gave the Peggy Glanville Hicks lecture, and proposed the establishment of a government subsidised group of 100 new music creators around Australia, funded at the level of members of the Sydney Symphony Orchestra.